How do we put family first?

 Over our more than 25 years in business we have found that an integrated multi-generational approach to wealth management works very well.
 No one in our business would manage TFSA or RESP accounts on a stand-alone basis; they are simple too small and too time consuming.
 Similarly, few portfolio managers are enthusiastic about handling a $400,000 account for an octogenarian.
 However, when all the accounts required by a two or three-generation family are combined, effective professional management becomes available for even the smallest of accounts.

 In recognition of the importance of this approach, Baskin Wealth Management has structured its management fees so as to treat all members of a family as one entity for billing purposes.
 Family assets are also combined to meet our minimum account size of $1M.
 Rather than being loaded down with high administration or management fees, small accounts are combined with other larger accounts and benefit from the lower fees that larger accounts pay.
-Lower fees have a significant impact on the growth of tax-sheltered accounts, and slow the depletion of funds being used for monthly living expenses.
+Lower fees can have a significant impact on the growth of an account, and slow the depletion of funds being used for monthly living expenses.

 Finally, a multi-generational approach assists families in planning the orderly disposition of assets through use of joint accounts, family trusts and similar mechanisms.
 We are happy to work with lawyers, accountants, actuaries and other professionals to effectuate optimal long-term plans.